CloudVE/cloudbridge/docs/getting_started.rst

     inst.public_ips
     # [u'54.166.125.219']

-From the command prompt, we can now ssh into the instance ``ssh -i cloudbridge_intro.pem ubuntu@54.166.125.219``.
+From the command prompt, you can now ssh into the instance ``ssh -i cloudbridge_intro.pem ubuntu@54.166.125.219``.

 Cleanup